It’s with a heavy heart I write this. Finding the motivation to write this blog was hard, but I’m ready to do it.

-Three short weeks ago, Troy and I were in Nashville at the Cattle Industry Convention.
-We were having a great time with colleagues and friends.
-We were home two short hours when I answered the phone call we all dread.
+Three short weeks ago, I was in Nashville at the Cattle Industry Convention.
+I was having a great time with colleagues and friends.
+I was home two short hours when I answered the phone call we all dread.
 It was my brother and he didn’t have good news.
 Mom was headed to the emergency room via ambulance and things weren’t looking good.

 My brother is a former member of the local Fire and Rescue department.
 When he was a senior in high school, there was a devastating house fire that destroyed a lot of our home, however there was no loss of life.
 My brother thinks highly of his friends on the squad and all they have done for us over the years.
 It was comforting knowing Mom was in good hands, but there was very little they could do.

 Mom was out feeding her horses on a very cold Wednesday evening and she experienced a suddenly cardiac arrest as she was finishing up her feeding routine.
 She passed away in the barn she loved so much, with her two favorite mares, Crafty and Jill, not far away.